CarlosTrinidad/portfolio/README.md

 </p>

 ## Who is using Portfolio?
-Portfolio is a personal project and it's probably only used by a couple of friends and I. If you want to try it, send me a message :)
+Portfolio is a personal project and it's probably only used by a couple of friends and me.
+If you want to try it, send me a message :)

 ## Try it [portfolio-live.web.app](https://portfolio-live.web.app)